ruby-gnome/ruby-gnome/README.md

 * Ruby/RSVG:            librsvg 2.8.0 or later
 * Ruby/Poppler:         poppler-glib 0.8.0 or later
 * Ruby/VTE              VTE 0.12.1 or later
+* Ruby/VTE3             VTE 0.37.0 or later
+* Ruby/GStreamer:       GStreamer 1.0.0 or later
 * Ruby/GtkSourceView2:  GtkSourceView 2.0.0 or later
-* Ruby/GIO2:            GIO 2.16.x or later
-* Ruby/CairoGObject:    cairo-gobject 1.12.10 or later
 * Ruby/Clutter:         Clutter 1.12.0 or later
 * Ruby/ClutterGTK:      Clutter-GTK 1.2.0 or later
 * Ruby/ClutterGStreamer:Clutter-GStreamer 2.0.0 or later